SCCapstone/Group16/index.md

 - Back End Unit Testing: In the testing pannel hit play on `be` tab under `Java Test`.
 Unit tests will soon be deployed in RC1 in each PR before merging to main.
 - Behavioral Testing: In the command pannel install playwright using `>Install Playwright`.
 Then start the app locally in the `Group16` directory and run `./start`.
 Finally run in the testing pannel using the play button.

+## Screenshots/Uses

+- The user can add tasks or mark them as complete at any time, as well as retrieve their assignment grades and use them as part of a fully functional grade calculator.
+- Users can change settings including their contact information and the types of notifications they wish to receive.

 ## Authors

 - Ava Turner - <AVART@email.sc.edu> (www.linkedin.com/in/avaturner03)